J. Cleaveland Cady: Berea College

 Cady was the main architectural advisor for the Berea College Square.
 He was also the uncle of William Goodell Frost, president of Berea College.
 Cady, along with landscape architect John Charles Olmsted, convinced Frost to select Colonial Revival style for the campus' architectural theme, rather than the obvious choice of rustic style for Appalachia.
-In 1906, Cady wrote to Frost:Such buildings would be proper for the forest reserves, farms, and farm laborers and even some men's dormitories, but not on the main campus...If the College's buildings seem merely to repeat the student's old mountain environments, they will not be in line with the work their studies are doing for them.
-As they acquire education and a knowledge of the world, though they live in the mountains, they will hardly be content to live in the same cabins, and their regard and veneration for the College that helped them, will not likely be increased by the recollection of it as mainly a cluster of cabins...
+In 1906, Cady wrote to Frost:Such buildings would be proper for the forest reserves, farms, and farm laborers and even some men's dormitories, but not on the main campus....
+If the College's buildings seem merely to repeat the student's old mountain environments, they will not be in line with the work their studies are doing for them.
+As they acquire education and knowledge of the world, though they live in the mountains, they will hardly be content to live in the same cabins, and their regard and veneration for the College that helped them, will not likely be increased by the recollection of it as mainly a cluster of cabins....
 A College of log cabins would be a nightmare!